 The school is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school.
-We follow the guidance set out in Annex C (KCSIE September 2016).
-Please refer to Indian Queens School's e-safety policy.
+We follow the guidance set out in Annex C (KCSIE September 2018) Please refer to Indian Queens School e-safety/online safety policy.

-All staff in the first instance should contact the SPOC (Single Point of Contact) within the school, Helen Williams, School Business Manager (via 01726 860540, or secretary@indian-queens.cornwall.sch.uk with any concerns, at which point the matter will be referred immediately to the safeguarding lead for urgent action.
+All staff in the first instance should contact the SPOC (Single Point of Contact) within the school (Sue Roberts) with any concerns.